 - AASL: Advocacy Resources - Position Statements

-The American Library Association and its division sponsor nationally recognized events that promote the value of the school library program.
+The American Library Association and its division sponsor nationally recognized events that promote the school library program's value.
 State and local events also promote the value of the school library program.

 National Reading Programs: